 Prior to joining Spitfire, Annabelle co-founded Young Minds Advocacy, a San Francisco-based nonprofit that advocates for increased access to quality mental health care for youth and their families.
 As the director of communications and development, she led the organization’s efforts to reduce stigma towards mental illness and empower youth and their allies to influence mental health policy in California.
-She managed two statewide collaborative projects, funded through the Mental Health Services Act, to engage transition-age youth, parents and caregivers in California’s mental health systems.
-Applying her grant writing and project management skills, she also secured and managed a yearlong grant from the hope and grace fund to address the unique mental health needs of young women.
-Annabelle also provided strategic communications support to California Youth Connection (CYC), a foster youth-led organization that transforms the foster care system through legislative and policy change.
-Most notably, she led the redesign of CYC’s website to increase visibility of the organization, engage target audiences and promote the voices of foster youth.
+She managed two statewide collaborative projects, funded through the Mental Health Services Act, to engage transition-age youth, parents, and caregivers in California’s mental health systems.
+Applying her grant writing and project management skills, she also secured and managed a year-long grant from the hope and grace fund to address the unique mental health needs of young women.
+Annabelle also provided strategic communication support to the California Youth Connection (CYC), a foster youth-led organization that transforms the foster care system through legislative and policy change.
+Most notably, she led the redesign of CYC’s website to increase the visibility of the organization, engage target audiences, and promote the voices of foster youth.

 The daughter of a volcanologist, Annabelle grew up on the Big Island of Hawaii and in the San Francisco Bay Area.
 She graduated from the University of Oregon’s International Studies, Human Rights program with a minor in Latin American studies.
-Annabelle studied abroad in Argentina and later returned to South America to intern with La Comiseria de la Mujer, a program serving victims of domestic abuse in Quito, Ecuador.